 Tips and tools for writing

-On this page you will find links to various writing tools - style guide, glossaries and other resources.
+On this page, you will find links to writing tools such as the SLU style guide, glossaries and other resources.
 If you have any suggestions for other useful tools you think should be added, please email the language coordinator.

 Style guide and other writing tools